Anthony Malbon: International career

 He was called up to the England C squad for the game against Russia on 5 June 2012.
 He was again called up by Paul Fairclough for the England C game against Bermuda on 10 May 2013.
-However he never won a cap as he pulled out of both trips to go on 'lad's holidays' to Magaluf and Benidorm; he made an excuse to miss the Russia game and e-mailed Fairclough to inform him he was retired from international duty for the trip to Bermuda.
+However, he never won a cap as he pulled out of both trips to go on 'lad's holidays' to Magaluf and Benidorm; he made an excuse to miss the Russia game and e-mailed Fairclough to inform him he was retired from international duty for the trip to Bermuda.

+Managerial career

+Malbon spent 27 days as manager of Stafford Town in October 2022, briefly stepping away from his playing duties with Eccleshall and returning afterwards.
+He won his debut managerial match 3–2 at home to Alsager Town.
+He was assigned as Kidsgrove Athletic's interim manager after the departure of Scott Dundas in March 2024.